 Wyoming Board of Occupational Therapy

-Renewal applications must be postmarked no later than June 1, 2018 in order to meet the August 1, 2018 renewal deadline.
+Renewal applications must be postmarked no later than August 31, 2018 to avoid expiration.

 As stated in the Rules & Regulations Chapter 2, Section 7 (c), your complete renewal application includes:

 - Continuing education